 be the persona for my book.

-or “Taking it on the chin.”
-It had nothing to do with the Asian names Chin or Chiu, although, because of
+“Taking it on the chin.”
+It had nothing to do with the Asian names Chin or Chiu, although, because of the

-the Asian sounding name of Pow Chin Chew, which I guess I could change to Pau Chin Chiu, I could
+Asian sounding name of Pow Chin Chew, which I guess I could change to Pau Chin Chiu, I could make

-make the transition to a human persona, and I thought of doing that.
-Until I searched for a picture to use
+the transition to a human persona, and I thought of doing that.
+Until I searched for a picture to use on the

-on the cover of my book and I saw the tree which I finally used for my book cover.
-We have dog
+cover of my book and I saw the tree which I finally used for my book cover.
+We have dog whisperers,

-tanka can be said in a whisper.
-You can take as many lines to say it from the three-line haiku to the
+can be said in a whisper.
+You can take as many lines to say it from the three-line haiku to the seven-line

-seven-line tanka or use all three forms in a single poem or as many lines as would fit on the page used
+tanka or use all three forms in a single poem or as many lines as would fit on the page used in a 6x9

 In Japan a haiku is written as one line which has seventeen syllables.
 The first five syllables present